joshherz/portfolioWebsite/README.md

-# 1. joshherz.com
+# 1. www.joshherz.com
->A website to host projects made by me, Josh Herz.
-Judging by the originality of my website name, josherz.com, you can tell I'm the real think-outside-the-box type.
+>wwww.josherz.com, a portfolio website by Josh Herz.
+You can tell I like to get real creative with my website names.

 SKIP TO [1.4.1.
 How to Run This Code](#141-how-to-run-this-code) if you're the TL;DR type.